JeanNSHUTI/Tutorials/src/mechanical/3d-print.md

 You'll find two main types of structures: cartesian and delta.
 ![img](img/mechanical/3d-print/Cartesian-3D-printer.jpg)

-Delta 3D printers were designed for speed, but they also have the distinction of a print bed that never moves, which may come in handy for certain print jobs.
+Delta 3D printers were designed for speed, but they also have the distinction to have a print bed that never moves, which may come in handy for certain print jobs.
 In the other hand, their speed comes with a certain weakness for details and a lack in precision.

 Cartesian printers are better for details and easier to build and maintain, but slower.

 ## 2.3.
 Precision
-As you might expect, cheap printers (100€-400€) don't have the same accuracy as semi-professional ones that cost about 2000€ (Ultimakers for example).
+As you might expect, cheap printers (100€-400€) don't have the same accuracy as semi-professional ones that cost about 2000€-5000€ (Ultimakers for example).
 This can be scaring at first, but think about it this way: do you really need to print at a resolution of 20 microns (an aluminum sheet is about 16 microns )?
 For most of the prints you'll make a precision of 0,2mm and a little bit of sanding is more than enough.
 You can find more than decent printers for around 200€ (Anet A6) for medium bed sizes.